Canadian Butter Tarts (video)

 You might also like:

-pecan butter tarts on red and white napkins The texture of these butter tarts is flaky and crumbly with a sticky-gooey center.
-The taste is buttery with a warm caramel flavor.
+The texture of these butter tarts is flaky and crumbly with a sticky-gooey centre.
+The taste is buttery with a warm caramel flavour.
 These butter tarts are a simple treat with a decadent flair.

 Did you make this recipe?
 Please kindly leave a comment with your star rating below.